Jaingarveet/Agentic_Research_Team/README.md

 * I took some refereneces for schema design from the langgraph foundational course.
 * **Note on AI Usage:** I designed the workflow and state graphs for this project myself, but I used Gemini as a pairing partner to iron out some Bash script edge cases and clean up the Python string extraction logic.
 * **Additonal AI usage includes:** In refining the compilation node as well -> my approach was to use pydantic base model but output were getting noisy so gemini recommended using a raw output and suggested to parse it accordingly.

+`This project focuses on engineering patterns for agentic systems rather than building a production-ready research platform.
+Many design decisions were made to explore reliability, debugging, and workflow control within a limited development timeframe.`